dschmenk/LORES/SRC/MAPEDIT/README.md

-# Tile Set/Map Editor, Sprite Editor and Image Slicer
+# Tile Set/Map Editor, Sprite Editor and Image/Sprite Slicer
 The LORES library provides an API for programming the CGA to implement a virtual tiled map and sprites.
 Instead of creating assets with graph paper and transcribe them into hexadecimal arrays in source files, tile sets and tiled maps can be created and edited with the MAPEDIT.EXE program, sprites can be created and edited with the SPRITED.EXE program.
 With the sprite rotator, a sprite image can be rotated around the center and saved as a sprite page. 'slicer.c' is another tool that runs on modern OSes that will take a Portable BitMap '.pnm' file and convert it into a format digestible by the LORES MAPIO API.
 It will reduce the 24 BPP RGB image into a 4BPP IRGB, 16x16 tiled map.

 ## MAPEDIT